 FORE703 POLICE AND CORRECTIONAL PSYCHOLOGY (3 cr.)
-Prerequisite: FORE700
+Pre-requisites: All courses through Block 6

 This course will analyze the principal problems related to correctional and police psychology.
 Critical discussions of topics such as theories that explain rehabilitation of criminals, risk assessment and recidivism, as well as the overrepresentation of minorities in prison will be conducted.
 The roles of the psychologist within the police setting, e.g., police screening, hostage negotiations, and treatment issues with police officers, will be explored.